Loading...

 | Biohazard | 70–90% | $1,000 – $2,500 | Most policies cover sudden biohazard events; check specialist clauses |

 Our estimates are based on aggregated pricing data from completed restoration jobs across Australia.
 They provide a realistic ballpark to help you plan and assess quotes.
 Final costs depend on site-specific conditions discovered during the on-site assessment — including hidden damage, material types, and access constraints.
-Our contractors provide a detailed, binding quote before any chargeable work begins.
+Our contractors provide a detailed, written estimate before any chargeable work begins.

 Commercial restoration typically costs 30–40% more than residential due to larger floor areas, compliance requirements (fire ratings, AS/NZS standards, occupational health), business interruption pressures requiring faster completion, specialised materials (commercial flooring, ceiling systems), and after-hours access needs.
 Commercial policies usually reflect these higher costs with appropriate coverage limits.